 If you were dating for longer, you probably want to give more of an explanation, especially if things progressed.
 Don’t just brush them off.
 But always keep the rule:

-Enough to explain it.
-Not so much that it will make them feel bad.
-Also – light, kind, as positive as you can be, and pleasant!
+You want to say enough to explain it… But not so much that it will make them feel bad.
+Also – keep it light, kind and as positive as you can be.

-When it comes to how to reject someone – and whether you should tell them in person or over message, it entirely depends on the situation.
+Now when it comes to how to reject someone nicely, you may wonder whether it’s better to do it in person or over the phone.

 - Was it just a couple of light dates and a no go?
 Then text is actually okay.
 Especially if texting is your normal form of communication.
 What’s better than that?
 A call.
 But only call if that’s familiar for you two – you’ve spoken on the phone before.
 This takes it back to not making it a big deal, to avoid the potential “humiliation” for them, and keep it light.

-Like we said though, how to reject someone nicely (and whether that’s face to face or not) depends on the situation between the two of you – what’s been said, where you’re at, how you typically interact and how long you’ve been dating.
+So, like we said, how to reject someone nicely (and whether that’s face to face or not) depends on the situation between the two of you – what’s been said, where you’re at, how you typically interact and how long you’ve been dating.

 Ultimately, you’ll know the best way to do it.
-And if you’re unsure – put yourself in their shoes, think what you’d prefer.
+And if you’re unsure – put yourself in their shoes.
+Ask yourself what you’d prefer.

 3) Tell Them When You Know